-The Local Hazardous Waste Management Program in King County (LHWMP) is committed to leading with race.
-By addressing the barriers experience by people of color, refugee, immigrant and low-income residents, we will effectively identify solutions and remove barriers for other groups.
+The Hazardous Waste Management Program is committed to leading with race.
+By addressing the barriers experienced by people of color, refugee, immigrant and low-income residents, we will effectively identify solutions and remove barriers for other groups.

 - Embed racial equity and environmental justice principles throughout its operations;

 - Recognize and reflect the racial diversity of the ratepayers it serves; and

 - Actively engage and partner with others to understand and address racism and utilize culturally relevant data to inform its work.

 Please read these two documents to learn about our theory of change, the four strategies that we that will use as well as our racial equity commitments and performance goals.